Additional Information

 How long do you have to request an appeal?

-You have sixty (60) calendar days from the date of the notice your received to file an appeal with MyTruAdvantage.
+You have sixty-five (65) calendar days from the date of the notice your received to file an appeal with MyTruAdvantage.

 How long does it take MyTruAdvantage to make a decision?